Do you have everything on your baby checklist? Are you wondering whether or not to add mittens? We may be able to help.

 If your little one often uses his or her hands to “self-soothe,” and appears more agitated when wearing mittens, try leaving them off as much as possible.

-Newborns can’t control their limbs, so their nails can damage the soft skin on their faces unless you keep them short.
+Newborns can’t control their limbs, so their nails can damage the soft skin on their faces and possible cause an infection if there is bacteria under them unless you keep them short.
 Soft scratch mitts can prevent this happening.

 As babies get older, think about how much they use their hands to learn and explore.
 Consider stopping the use of mittens as they grow and become more aware.

 Babies with dry skin conditions, however, may benefit from the continued use of mittens.
 This will help prevent them from scratching and damaging their skin further.

 In winter or on cold days, warm mittens, along with hats and booties, can keep baby snug while out and about.
 If you carry your baby in a wrap or baby carrier, their hands could be exposed to the cold.
 If you need gloves, chances are baby will need mitts!

 Other than the cuteness?
 Here are a few things to consider:

 - Breathable fabric: Those little fingers can get sweaty.
 Cotton or a blend thereof is highly breathable.